ORIGINAL RESEARCH article

 Our cross-sectional findings reflect previous research (Kleiman and Liu, 2013; O’Connor and Nock, 2014) and theory (O’Connor, 2011; O’Connor and Kirtley, 2018) showing that levels of social support are significantly associated with suicide risk.
 In a recent large-scale study, Wan et al. (2019) found that lower social support was significantly associated with self-reported NSSI, suicidal ideation and suicide attempts among young people aged 10–20 years old.
 Our finding that only family social support was associated with self-harm group membership is consistent with Cheng and Chan (2007); using a translated version of the MSPSS, they found that the impact of family social support was stronger than that of friends in predicting suicidality among adolescents.
 Similarly, Tabaac et al. (2016) reported that social support from family and significant others was associated with suicidal ideation, but only family social support was associated with suicide attempts.
 They suggest that family members may represent a closer and more permanent source of support than other social groups, particularly for adolescents dealing with stressful life events.

+As predicted, endorsing stigmatising beliefs about suicide significantly differentiated controls from enactment groups in longitudinal analyses, and glorifying/normalising beliefs differentiated controls from both ideation and enactment groups prospectively.
+It was found that higher levels of such beliefs were associated with being in the control group.
 The finding of a significant association at baseline in the motivational phase variable of glorifying/normalising beliefs about suicide was contrary to IMV model predictions, as ideation and enactment groups were not expected to differ.
-The ideation group were more likely to endorse glorifying or normalising beliefs about suicide than the enactment group.
+The ideation group were more likely to endorse glorifying or normalising beliefs about suicide than the enactment group at baseline.
 Previous research using the same SOSS measure (Batterham et al., 2013a) also showed that suicidal ideation was associated with greater glorification of suicide, as well as less stigma toward suicide, whereas suicide attempts were not associated with any attitude subscale (stigma, isolation/depression, or glorification/normalisation).
-One possible explanation is that individuals who self-harm are more likely to have been exposed to similar behaviours in others (Dhingra et al., 2015; Mars et al., 2019b), and increased exposure has been shown to reduce stigma (e.g., in relation to mental disorders; Jorm and Wright, 2008); in this study, experiencing self-harm of family members was indeed associated with self-harm group status, which may account for the lack of an association with glorifying/normalising beliefs among the enactment group.
+One possible explanation for both cross-sectional and longitudinal findings is that individuals who self-harm are more likely to have been exposed to similar behaviours in others (Dhingra et al., 2015; Mars et al., 2019b), and increased exposure has been shown to reduce stigma (e.g., in relation to mental disorders; Jorm and Wright, 2008); in this study, experiencing self-harm of family members was indeed associated with self-harm group status cross-sectionally, which may account for the lack of an association with glorifying/normalising beliefs among the enactment group.
 Interestingly, self-harm group status was not associated with suicide bereavement.
 Given the small numbers of young people bereaved by suicide it was beyond the scope of this research to compare different bereavement groups.
 However, Bartik et al. (2015) found that those bereaved by suicide were more likely than the general population to perceive suicide as stigmatising and in glorifying or normalising terms, and less likely to attribute it to isolation and depression.
 Future research should therefore endeavour to assess how attitudes impact help-seeking among those who are suicide bereaved, to better understand the relationship between attitudes and self-harm.

 Overall, some support for the IMV model was found.
 That several factors did not predict self-harm group membership cross-sectionally nor longitudinally may likely be the result of limited statistical power.
-The baseline self-harm groups consisted of 39 people in the enactment group, 43 in the ideation group, and 99 controls.
-At follow up, there were only 29 individuals in the self-harm enactment group, 27 in the ideation group, and 57 controls.
-While the sample sizes were deemed adequate for the analyses chosen, they may not have been sufficient to detect group differences if these existed, where cell sizes were small (e.g., there were only two non-bereaved individuals in the enactment group at T2).
+The baseline self-harm groups consisted of 38 people in the enactment group, 44 in the ideation group, and 103 controls.
+At follow up, there were only 33 individuals in the self-harm enactment group, 26 in the ideation group, and 56 controls.
+While the sample sizes were deemed adequate for the analyses chosen, they may not have been sufficient to detect group differences, if these existed, where cell sizes were small (e.g., one third of cells had values of less than 5 in the suicide death and family self-harm variables at T2).
 Risk factors for self-harm can vary significantly over time and even within a day (Kashyap et al., 2015), so estimating future outcomes from measures taken 6 months earlier is particularly challenging, especially when using a small sample.
 It is also possible that the IMV model does not appropriately model the relationship between certain variables, or may not be applicable to young people in a Scottish context.
 Given the absence of an association between various established risk factors (including defeat and entrapment) and self-harm in multivariate analyses, additional research is needed to determine whether these findings hold with a larger sample, and ultimately whether the model requires further refinement.
 Future research should also examine the difference between internal and external entrapment; we refrained from exploring this due to the small sample size.

 Strengths and Limitations